ryanbradshawcodes/My-Website/content/blog/welcome.md

 When I post about my YouTube activity I will give it the **youtube** tag, and I may also provide the specific module as well.
 On the blog post itself I will embed the YouTube video and also provide my digitally handwritten workings and any additional links I think are relevant.

+I have already created a fair few videos prior to creating this website, but I do not have any additional information for them so I will not post them here.

 ### Completed projects